Alteration Zone Mapping

 - Carbonates – calcite, dolomite, ankerite, siderite

-Every oreXpress includes our DARWin SP Data Acquisition software and is available with EZ-ID and the Custom Library Builder Module.
+Every Spectral Evolution field NIR spectrometer includes our DARWin SP Data Acquisition software and is available with EZ-ID and the Custom Library Builder Module.
 EZ-ID allows you to compare your target sample with a known library of mineral spectra.
-EZ-ID comes with the USGS spectral library and is available with the SpecMIN library from Spectral International.
-The USGS library contains 466 spectra for 226 minerals, while SpecMIN has 1528 spectra for 500 minerals.
-With both libraries, a geologist has access to a wide range of possible matches for exploration projects in gold, silver, nickel, copper, uranium, and rare earths.
+EZ-ID comes with the USGS spectral library and is available with the SpecMIN library and GeoSPEC library.
+The USGS library contains 470 spectra for 314 minerals, while SpecMIN has 1528 spectra for 494 minerals and the GeoSPEC library has 239 minerals and 688 spectra.
+With all three libraries, a geologist has access to a wide range of possible matches for exploration projects in gold, silver, nickel, copper, uranium, and rare earths.

 - Fast and accurate identification of an unknown mineral to a known spectral library sample

-- Ease-of-use: take your scan using an oreXpress or oreXpress platinum and see results in real-time
+- Ease-of-use: take your scan using an oreXpress, oreXplorer or oreXpert and see results in real-time

 - Simple, consistent user interface